 Each applicant’s evaluation for admission to the STM program will include a review of the applicant’s completed MDiv (or equivalent) coursework to ensure the appropriate breadth of preparation necessary to pursue the STM degree.
 Identified deficiencies must be completed in addition to the following program requirements.
 On acceptance, STM students will receive a preliminary degree plan outlining how many hours will be required for their program.

 All STM students must demonstrate exegetical proficiency in Greek and Hebrew.
 Students who do not have the appropriate Hebrew and Greek courses at the Master of Divinity level will also be required to take the prerequisite Hebrew and Greek courses as necessary (OT5101-5102, NT5101-NT5103).

 Students who have had Hebrew or Greek at the MDiv level will need to pass a Hebrew or Greek proficiency exam before enrolling in OT5103 or NT5104.
 Failure to pass the exams will require the student to enroll in first-year language courses.
 Prerequisite courses in Hebrew or Greek, if required, will not count toward the 32-hour requirement for the STM degree.

 The STM degree normally requires 32 semester hours of coursework.
-Students pursuing this degree individually customize their program for their intended ministry goals by selecting courses from one of the following departments of choice (selected in conjunction with Academic Advising): Biblical Counseling, Bible Exposition, Educational Ministries and Leadership, Historical Theology, Media Arts and Worship, Pastoral Ministries, Systematic Theology, or World Missions.
+Students pursuing this degree individually customize their program for their intended ministry goals by selecting courses from one of the following departments of choice (selected in conjunction with Academic Advising): Counseling Ministries, Bible Exposition, Educational Ministries and Leadership, Historical Theology, Media Arts and Worship, Old Testament, New Testament, Pastoral Ministries, Systematic Theology, or Missiology and Intercultural Ministries.
 For a description of courses offered, please see the catalog.